zhaobe/data-with-plotlyJS/README.md

 ## Notes
 - When reading CSV data with AJAX call, the link is hosted as raw CSV.
-- Finished choropleth demo with leaflet and plotly JS
+- Finished choropleth demo with leaflet and plotly JS.
-- TODO: Need to create new visualization with new dataset.
+- Created HIV choropleth map with plotlyJS.

+## Links
+- For picking shading gradients on map use [this](http://www.w3schools.com/colors/colors_picker.asp)